gi-bielefeld/sans/clowm/usage.md

 * Each file can be gzipped.
 * Each file can contain multiple sequence entries, e.g., contigs.

-If your input are reads or coding sequnces, switch the parameter view to "advanced".
+If your input are reads or coding sequences, switch the parameter view to "advanced".

 #### Upload